 Lodore Canyon contains the Green River as it parallels the Utah-Colorado border.
 The plate depicts the small portion of the canyon that just nudges into Colorado, as claimed in the title.

-The plate is similar to the Survey photo shown at the right taken by Timothy O'Sullivan when he visited the canyon in November of 1872.
-(The photo is No. 214 in the Catalog Raisonne included in Timothy H. O'Sullivan - The King Survey Photographs by Davis & Aspenwall, distributed by Yale Univ.
-Press, 2011.)
-Since we have not yet discovered documentation that Munger visited Ladore Canyon, some have suggested that Munger made his "sketch" from the O'Sullivan photograph.
-But you can see that the plate and the photo depict views made from slightly different perspectives: the artist is stations further from the buttress on the left canyon wall than the photographer, by a noticeable distance, as indicated by the way the left and right walls of the canyon align differently in the two images.
-Munger was probably here.
-We just do not know when.
-QFD 40.
-Image is a direct scan of the plate.
+The plate is similar to the King Survey photo shown at the right taken by Timothy O'Sullivan in November of 1872.
+Since we have no documentation that Munger visited Ladore Canyon, some have suggested that Munger made his sketch from the O'Sullivan photo.
+But you can see that the plate and the photo depict views made from slightly different perspectives.
+QFD Pl.40.
+Tweed 2003 Exhibition n.37.

 The image below is a direct scan of the Systematic Geology plate.

 © Michael D. Schroeder 1 Sep 1999 Updated 20 May 2019 47951